RazzM13/LSW/WHITEPAPER.md

 # LSW - Local Structured Web
 A 3D geospatial database model for storing, organising and manipulating structured data.

-In LSW units of data, also known herein as caches, are organized within a hierhical namespace structure that consists of static predefined sections (e.g. `/schemas`) or dynamically generated sections based on a derivative [Geohash-36](https://en.wikipedia.org/wiki/Geohash-36) algorithm that augments the original by providing support for scopes and will be referenced herein as *Scoped Geohash-36* and, in short form, *SGeohash*.
+In LSW units of data, also known herein as caches, are organized within a hierhical namespace structure that stems from a root of `/` and consists of static predefined sections (e.g. `/schemas`) or dynamically generated sections based on a derivative [Geohash-36](https://en.wikipedia.org/wiki/Geohash-36) algorithm that augments the original by providing support for scopes and will be referenced herein as *Scoped Geohash-36* and, in short form, *SGeohash*.

+## Reserved namespaces
+The following namespaces have been reserved for internal use:
+* `/schemas/LSW`
+* `/globals/LSW`
+* `/apps/LSW`
+* `/LSW`

 ## Scoped Geohash-36
 The Scoped Geohash-36 algorithm relies upon the original definition for representing 2D world coordinates without support for checksuming or altitude representation; instead, a new concept of *scope* is introduced.
 A scope can be construed as a delineation of spatial representation such that a geohash value in one scope does not identify with the same value within another scope (i.e. [alternative universes](https://en.wikipedia.org/wiki/Multiverse)).